rtuszik/photon-docker/README.md

 _Unofficial_ docker image for [Photon](https://github.com/komoot/photon)

+This repository offers two Docker images for running Photon locally:
+- **Full Image** (`latest` tag): Complete installation with automatic index updates and management features
+- **Lite Image** (`lite` tag): Basic installation that downloads the index once, without update functionality

 Photon is an open-source geocoding solution built for OpenStreetMap (OSM) data, providing features such as search-as-you-type and reverse geocoding.
-This repository offers a Docker image for running Photon locally, enhancing data privacy and integration capabilities with services like [Dawarich](https://github.com/Freika/dawarich).
+It enhances data privacy and offers integration capabilities with services like [Dawarich](https://github.com/Freika/dawarich).

 ## Important Notes